Free Consultation Request

 Medicare Advantage Plan Insurance Rules

-Medicare works by paying a set amount of money to the companies that offer senior Medicare Advantage Plan insurance in North Charleston.
+Medicare works by paying a set amount of money to the companies that offer senior Medicare Advantage Plan insurance in North Charleston, SC.
 That money is used to pay for the care services that you need.
 Because Medicare Advantage Plans are different, you should expect out-of-pocket costs to vary depending on the plan you choose.

 Different plans have different rules for how you receive services, such as:

-If you must go to facilities, suppliers, or doctors that belong to your Advantage Plan for non-urgent and non-emergency care.
+If you must go to facilities, suppliers, or doctors that belong to your Advantage Plan for non-urgent and non-emergency care.-

 Whether you must get a referral to see a specialized doctor